 If you have an afternoon or a entire day free, and wish to explore the region, go to the 'Nature and Wildlife' and 'Recreation' sections.

 Our area attracts artists and those who love the Arts.
-Ashland, Oregon best known for the Oregon Shakespeare Festival also has four additional theater venues, the Ashland Independent Film festival, myriad music events, and much more.
+Ashland, Oregon best known for the Oregon Shakespeare Festival also has four other theater venues, the Ashland Independent Film festival, myriad music events, and much more.
 Jacksonville and Medford also have events and festivals very much worth attending.
 Go to the 'Performing Arts' section for a more complete list.

 With our unique climate and experienced winemakers, we are situated in the fastest growing wine region in Oregon with more than 60 wineries offering award-winning wines.
 The Rogue Valley is also a growing center for the gourmet food industry, especially cheese and chocolate.